Copacabana (song)

 "Copacabana", also known as "Copacabana (At the Copa)", is a song recorded by Barry Manilow.
-Written by Manilow, Jack Feldman, and Bruce Sussman, it was released in 1978 as the third and final single from Manilow's fifth studio album, Even Now (1978).
+Written by Manilow, Jack Feldman, and Bruce Sussman, it was released in 1978 as the third single from Manilow's fifth studio album, Even Now (1978).
+The same year, "Copacabana" appeared in the soundtrack album of the film Foul Play.

 Background

 The song was inspired by a conversation between Manilow and Sussman at the Copacabana Hotel in Rio de Janeiro, when they discussed whether there had ever been a song called "Copacabana".
-After returning to the US, Manilow – who, in the 1960s, had been a regular visitor to the Copacabana nightclub in New York City – suggested that Sussman and Feldman write the lyrics to a story song for him.
+After returning to the U.S., Manilow—who, in the 1960s, had been a regular visitor to the Copacabana nightclub in New York City—suggested that Sussman and Feldman write the lyrics to a story song for him.
 They did so, and Manilow supplied the music.

+Lola Falana inspired the song's famous lyric, "Her name is Lola / She was a showgirl".

-The song's lyrics refer to the Copacabana nightclub, "the hottest spot north of Havana".
-The story starts in approximately 1948, focusing on Lola, a Copacabana showgirl, and her sweetheart Tony, a bartender at the club.
+The song's lyrics call the Copacabana nightclub "the hottest spot north of Havana".
+The story focuses on Lola, a Copacabana showgirl, and her sweetheart Tony, a bartender at the club.
 One night, an ostentatiously wealthy man named Rico takes a fancy to Lola, but Tony intervenes when Rico becomes aggressive.
-The ensuing brawl ends in "blood and a single gunshot"; after it is initially unclear "who shot who[m]", Lola shrieks at the sight of Tony dead.
-Thirty years later, the club has been transformed into a discotheque (as the real New York Copacabana had been), but a middle-aged Lola remains in her showgirl attire, now a customer at the bar who "drinks herself half blind" lamenting the loss of her youth, her sanity and Tony.
+The ensuing brawl ends in a gun being fired; although it is initially unclear "who shot who", it soon becomes apparent that Tony has died.
+Thirty years later, the club has been transformed into a discotheque, but a middle-aged Lola remains in her showgirl attire, now a customer at the bar who "drinks herself half blind" lamenting the loss of her youth, her sanity, and Tony.